top 0

 SpiceBox Organics, Shop 1, Golden Valley Mansion, 137 Caine Road, Mid-Levels | (+852) 2559 9887

-Yes, you can enjoy gourmet meals right at home when schedule or pandemic disrupt your dinner plans!
-For starters, browse through Pacific Gourmet’s range of cold cuts and cheese.
-Its assortment of high-quality Australian and Norwegian meat and seafood serve well as main dishes, too, and imported treats round off the meal.
+Yes, you can enjoy gourmet meals right at home when your schedule or Hong Kong’s unpredictable weather disrupts your dinner plans!
+For starters, browse through Mercato Gourmet’s deli section for an extensive range of cold cuts, foie gras, and cheese to create an elevated charcuterie board.
+For your main, its assortment of meats and seafood are sourced from around the globe, with plenty of hormone-free choices for a healthier diet.
+Finish the meal with gelato or sorbet.
 In the mood for a vintage?
-Look no further than the fine wine section.
+Look no further than the fine wine section, where you can find over 200 wines to choose from.

 Photo: Books & Co. (via Facebook)